 By popular request, I’ve developed a non-jointed memory bear pattern for those who want a softer and more “squishy” bear to hug.
 These happy, huggable bears are intended to bring comfort, joy and good memories.

 Our signature bear has jointed arms and legs.
 Joints allow you to move the arms and legs up and down and allows you to position a bear.
 They also allow the placement of the legs so that the bear can sit on its own.
 However, to accomodate the joints, we have to stuff the bears firmly so, although they are cuddly, they aren’t soft and “squi…shy” cuddly.

 We are currently only offering one size.
-Our 16″ non-jointed fabric bear is $75 each and our fur-based non-jointed bear is $95 each.
-Shipping is additional.
+Our 20″ non-jointed fabric bear is $95 each.
+I’m sorry, we don’t offer this option from fur coats, only in fabric-based garments.

 Sherry Downs sent a box of her late husband’s shirts to have us make 18 memory bears for the family.
 The shirts were a variety of solid colors so we decided to mix them up and use pieces from at least three shirts per bear.
 This colorful crowd was very hard to photograph but I’m hoping they will bring comfort and joy to the family.

 This memory bear was made as a graduation gift for Susan’s daughter.
 It was made from her daughter’s favorite baby blanket.
 We used the satin binding from the blanket for the ear and paw pads.